-As per Circular 0056/2011 (see link above) the Department is requesting that schools do their utmost to participate in large-scale assessments conducted by the Educational Resarch Centre (ERC) on behalf of the Department of Education.
-The Department and the ERC greatly appreciates schools' continued participation in these studies.
+As per Circular 0056/2011 the Department is requesting that schools do their utmost to participate in large-scale assessments conducted by the Educational Research Centre (ERC) on behalf of the Department of Education.
+The Department and the ERC greatly appreciate schools' continued participation in these studies.

-Trends in International Mathematics and Science Study (TIMSS) 2023: Field Trial March 9th - April 8th 2022
+Trends in International Mathematics and Science Study (TIMSS) 2023: Main Study March 20th - April 28th 2023

 TIMSS assesses the Mathematics and Science skills of students at fourth class in primary school and in second year at post-primary school level.
-TIMSS, first conducted in 1995 takes place every four years.
+TIMSS, first conducted in 1995, takes place every four years.
 Ireland has taken part in 1995, 2011 (at primary level only), 2015 and in 2019.
-Ireland will participate in TIMSS 2023 for which a field trial, in advance of the main study in 2023, is being held in forty primary schools and thirty post-primary schools from March 9th - April 8th 2022.
+198 primary schools will participate in TIMSS 2023 from 20th March until 28 April 2023.
+The 2023 cycle of TIMSS will mark Ireland's transition to computer-based assessment.
+5,800 pupils will participate in the main study in digital format with 1,900 undertaking a paper-based test as a bridge sample.

-If you are a school selected to take part in the 2022 field trial or the main study in 2023, and have any questions or concerns, please contact the TIMSS team at timss.ireland@erc.ie.
+If your school has been selected to take part in the TIMSS 2023, and have any questions or concerns, please contact the TIMSS team at timss.ireland@erc.ie.